iammoein/homepage-project/README.md

 # homepage-project
-A simple and modern Home Page built with React and Tailwind CSS.
+A simple, modern, and fully responsive Home Page built with React and Tailwind CSS.
 This project includes Dark Mode with state persistence using LocalStorage.